 Finally they felt they had it right and went to try their new rules.
 The classroom was not instantly peaceful, but when we met again at the end of the day, almost everyone was content.
 They had all had a turn to play Nintendogs and had had fun doing it.

 And I think they’re beginning to understand the importance of rules.
-Maybe using PBL with social studies can work after all.
+Maybe using passion based learning with social studies can work after all.

 Latest posts by Kathy Cassidy (see all)